Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials

-by $\psi(t)=e^{itH}\psi_0$ for $t\in \R $.
-In the present paper, we are interested to establish the global regularity and decay estimates for the solution of the Cauchy problem \eqref{Cauchy}: {\it global Kato smoothing estimates and Strichartz estimates}, which are not only interesting bounds in itself, but also useful to investigate the local and global behaviors of nonlinear dispersive equations with potentials (see e.g. \cite{MiWangYao}).
-This also is a continuation of our previous work \cite{MiYa1} which established the case with the Hardy potential $V(x)=a|x|^{-2m}$ and more generally critically decaying potentials $V(x)=O(\<x\>^{-2m})$ under several repulsive conditions.
-It is well-known that, under such repulsive conditions, $H$ is purely absolutely continuous and in particular cannot have eigenvalues.
-Here by using a different method based on {\it the limiting absorption principle}, we establish these estimates for a general bounded potential $V(x)$, which decays slightly faster than $|x|^{-2m}$ as $|x|\to \infty$ such that $H$ possibly has negative eigenvalues.
-Such a kind of potentials naturally appears in many physically relevant models, e.g., one-body higher-order Schr\"odinger operators or linearized operators associated with soliton solutions to higher-order nonlinear Schr\"odinger equations.
+In this paper, we aim to establish global regularity and decay estimates for the solution of the Cauchy problem \eqref{Cauchy}: global Kato smoothing estimates and Strichartz estimates.
+These estimates are not only interesting in themselves, but also crucial for investigating the local and global behavior of nonlinear dispersive equations with potentials (see, e.g., \cite{MiWangYao}).
+This work extends our previous study \cite{MiYa1}, where we considered the case with Hardy potential \( V(x) = a|x|^{-2m} \) and more generally, critically decaying potentials \( V(x) = O(\langle x \rangle^{-2m}) \) under several repulsive conditions.
+It is well known that under such repulsive conditions, \( H \) is purely absolutely continuous and has no eigenvalues.

+Here using a different approach based on the limiting absorption principle, we establish these estimates for a general bounded potential \( V(x) \) that decays slightly faster than \( |x|^{-2m} \) as \( |x| \to \infty \).
+Under this setting, \( H \) may possibly have negative eigenvalues.
+Such potentials naturally arise in many physically relevant models, such as one-body higher-order Schr\"odinger operators or linearized operators associated with soliton solutions to higher-order nonlinear Schr\"odinger equations.

 The first results are stated as follows: